Once upon a time, there were three different sized pianos: Papa Bear, Mama Bear and Baby Bear.

 Ok, enough with the bedtime story style… but the cast of this article remains as above!

-Over the last two weekends I have been lucky enough to participate in a really special study.
+Earlier in 2017, I was lucky enough to participate in a really special study.
 It all started when I went to visit my friend and colleague Erica Booker to talk about Suzuki training.
 After we finished discussing all things Suzuki she told me about a study taking place in her home, which contains (amongst many pianos and at least one harpsichord) two pianos that are specially made with reduced octave spans: 6 inches (Mama Bear) and 5.5 inches (Baby Bear) per octave, instead of the usual 6.5 inches (Papa Bear) per octave.
 They needed six advanced/professional pianists to take part — I said yes please, sign me up!

 A physiotherapy PhD student named Ju-yang Chi (we’ll call him Dino; that’s his Aussie name) is assessing whether pianists are under less strain when playing on smaller-sized keyboards, and Erica is helping to make this research super relevant and easily accessible.